Applicants and Participants - Program Services

 - Only active Safe at Home participants are eligible to petition for a confidential name change.
 To apply for the Safe at Home program, you must be a victim of domestic violence, stalking or sexual assault and you must be domiciled in the state of California.
 For more information, visit the Safe at Home Enrollment page.

-- The confidential name change provision also authorizes an eligible petitioner to request from the court that the name change records be sealed.
+- The confidential name change provision also authorizes an eligible petitioner to request that the name change records be sealed at the court.

 - How does Safe at Home help with the confidential name change?